Buying a home

 Why should I inspect a house before buying?

 Inspecting your potential new home in person is an important part of the purchasing process.
-If you discover an existing issue after signing a contract, you could be stuck with it, and its associated repair costs.
-If it’s an issue that could’ve been discovered early, you’ll be kicking yourself.
+If you discover an existing issue after signing a contract, you could be stuck with it, and the repair costs.
+If there’s an issue that could’ve been discovered early, you’ll be kicking yourself.

 What should I look for?